 The Bhagavad Gita – This module delves into the yogic wisdom of the Bhagavad Gita, and unpacks the paths to a state of yoga; as taught by Krishna in this epic text.
 Discover new ways to understand and teach from this timeless classic in a way that is relatable to our modern lives.

-Dharma circle – Self-enquiry is the heart of the yogic path.
+Dharma circle – Self-enquiry and Satsang are the heart of the yogic path.
 Spend time in sacred circle with experienced facilitators to guide you on a journey of self-discovery through group process and yoga philosophy.
+This is an intimate and safe community where competition and comparison are not encouraged.

-Deepening into practice and teaching – Theory and practice of yoga techniques including classical Vinyasa Krama, creative sequencing, the Vinyasa of Pranayama, Vinyasa of meditation (Dharana), Bandha, Mudra, Chanting, and other traditional yoga techniques.
-Substantial emphasis will be given to both the theory and guided practice.
+Deepening into practice and teaching – Theory and practice of yoga techniques including classical Vinyasa Krama, the Vinyasa of Pranayama, Vinyasa of meditation (Dharana), Bandha, Mudra, Chanting, and other traditional yoga techniques.
+Substantial emphasis will be given to both the theory and guided practice within the Krishnamacharya lineage.

 Teaching beyond the class format – Explore course and workshop development – how to establish your teaching and offerings beyond the 1.5 hour class format.